mallibone/mallibone.github.io/_drafts/2021-04-XX-oidc-xamarin.md

 ---
 Intro

+big picture (what happens during OIDC)

 Different auth flows -> why code

 Explaining the auth flow

-Getting the code
+Getting the code (Xamarin Essentials)

 Getting the token

 Refreshing a token

-Storing tokens in your app
+Storing tokens in your app (Xamarin.Essentials)

+Conclusion